 A luxury fish finder can cost thousands of dollars and offer features only high end professional anglers may benefit from.

-But for those just stepping out into the world of fish finder technology, a more affordable unit may sound much more appealing than breaking the bank on a high end gadget you may not even get the full use out of.
+But for those just stepping out into the world of fish finder technology, a mid priced unit may sound much more appealing than breaking the bank on a high end gadget you may not even get the full use out of.

 Best fish finder and GPS combo under $500: reviews